 Wendell Berry Community Garden

-A project of Sustainable South Sound’s Urban Agriculture Program… Welcome!
+A project of Sustainable South Sound’s Local Food Systems Program… Welcome!

 How and where our food is grown, and how it gets to our table, has tremendous implications for our ability to create a more sustainable future.

-The Urban Agriculture Program seeks to increase the amount of food grown on public property and private land in the Olympia urban area by advocating for changes to public policy, providing information and resources, and building a vibrant network of urban farmers.
+The Local Food Systems Program seeks to increase the amount of food grown on public property and private land in the Olympia urban area by advocating for changes to public policy, providing information and resources, and building a vibrant network of urban farmers.

 The Wendell Berry Community Garden was established in May of 2009.
 The garden is named after novelist, essayist, poet and farmer Wendell Berry, who for over 40 years has been reminding us that eating is a political act, and that how we treat the soil and how we produce our food is a reflection of our values.
 Berry believes that it is only by reconstructing our agricultural system from the soil up that we might hope to achieve a sustainable future and a more caring and peaceful society.